BeardScript/RogueCroquet/README.md

 To communicate between Model and a View, Rogue Croquet provides a simple way to bind properties with the same name between them using the decorator `@MyModel.prop()`.
 This creates a one-way bind, so whenever the given property is updated in the Model, it'll be updated in the View.

-You can also pass in `true` as a parameter to create a two-way bind, allowing the View to update the given property using `this.updateProp("myProp")`.
+You can pass in `true` as a parameter to create a two-way bind, allowing the View to update the given property using `this.updateProp("myProp")`.
+Alternatively, you can pass in a `number` to set the minimum amount of milliseconds that must have passed before calling `updateProp` for that property again.

 It works both with regular Model-Views and Actor-Pawns.